uxillary/404cache/README.md

 # 404Cache Stock Market Demo

 This project uses Vite and React to showcase the early MVP for the 404Cache stock market game.
-Prices update automatically and you can buy or sell fictional stocks to watch your balance change.
+Prices update automatically and you can buy or sell a collection of six playful stocks to watch your balance change.
 A running total of your portfolio value is displayed under your balance, along with a new net worth readout that sums balance and portfolio value.
 A passive income system pays out every few seconds, and an upgrade shop lets you spend currency to increase that rate.

 ## Data Persistence